surveyorstories/bhudocs/docs/Tutorial-Modules/tool_set.md

 6. Upon adding the feature a dropdown will be populated choose the respected topo from the dropdown list

 7. To set the layers for LPM generation, please click on the **'Set for LPMS**' button which is found in TOPO Layers section.

+8. To Release the layers from LPMS generation to Normal mode use **Revert** Button.

 ### Side Village